Truebit Verify Nodes

 The Truebit node serves a dual purpose within the Truebit ecosystem.

-• First, it functions as a "Development Environment" tailored to .
-This aspect enables developers to and Truebit tasks during their development process.
-They can safely instrument and test their code locally, ensuring it's readiness before it to the Truebit Verify Hub.
+• First, it functions as a "Development Environment" tailored to task developers.
+This aspect enables developers to build and execute Truebit tasks during their development process.
+They can safely instrument and test their code locally, ensuring it's readiness before deploying it to the Truebit Verify Hub.

 In essence, the Truebit node accommodates both Task Developers and Node Providers to participate and earn rewards within the Truebit network.